News and reviews

 David Pigram is an innovative Executive Chef with a breadth of experience gained in top quality catering from the USA and Australia, through to Red Carnation Hotels and the Michelin-starred Read's restaurant with rooms in the UK.
 OMP's successful partnership with David began in 2010 when he joined them as Head Chef.
 He was appointed Executive Chef of the brasserie in 2012.

 OMP is housed in the beautiful and unique surroundings of ICAEW.
 Open to all, the brasserie operates from Monday to Friday.
-Breakfast is served between 9am and 11am, while lunch is between 12 noon and 3.30pm, with last orders taken at 2.30pm.
+Lunch is served between 12 noon and 3.30pm, with last orders taken at 2.30pm.
 Its relaxed and comfortable setting is perfect for meeting up with friends, while the spacious layout allows patrons to conduct business meetings, without being overheard.

 Charles Campion is pleasantly surprised